 Prior to admission to the academy, students must complete an application to the EMT academy and an interview by Fire and Rescue staff.
 A physical examination must also be completed prior to acceptance.
-(Note: EMT is limited to 25 students per year/class.)

 - Complete state-mandated attendance and performance standards during the program.
-To meet the 165 hours of required content level classwork, students will need to participate in additional scheduled class sessions. - Are 16 years or older prior to participation in clinical experiences. - Complete criminal background check prior to participation in clinical experiences. - Maintain up-to-date immunizations prior to participation in clinical experiences. - Complete a minimum of 10 clinical hours and 5 pre-hospital calls after school and on weekends. - Provide own transportation to all clinical experiences.
+To meet the 165 hours of required content level classwork, students will need to participate in additional scheduled class sessions. - · Are 16 years or older prior to participation in clinical experiences. - · Complete criminal background check prior to participation in clinical experiences. - Maintain up-to-date immunizations prior to participation in clinical experiences. - · Complete a minimum of 10 clinical hours and 5 pre-hospital calls after school and on weekends. - · Provide own transportation to all clinical experiences.